josim74/devops/ci_cd/django_on_docker_kubernetes.md

 1. Fully managed database service -- like RDS or Cloud SQL -- rather than managing your own Postgres instance within a container.
 2. Non-root user for the db and nginx services

+## Acknowledgement
+To get started with containerizing and orchestrating my Django project, I followed the detailed steps outlined in [this blog](https://testdriven.io/blog/dockerizing-django-with-postgres-gunicorn-and-nginx/).
+Building on that foundation, I created my own concise version of the steps for better clarity and ease of reference. **From there, I have expanded further into the Kubernetes deployment (next) part, which is entirely my original work.**

 ## [Next: Deployment in Kubernetes cluster](https://github.com/josim74/devops/blob/main/kubernetes/django_on_kubernetes.md)